 Now you must be thinking that if this statement is true then why are all people being asked to wear face coverings of clothes in public?

-Until recently, experts did not know the extent to which people with COVID-19 could spread the virus before symptoms appeared.
-There is a large proportion of the population who are asymptomatic carriers of COVID-19 and are propagating the virus.
 This simply means that no one can really determine the impact of asymptomatic cases until more testing is done.
-That is, people without symptoms can inadvertently spread the virus to others, so everyone should cover their nose and mouth in public.
+That is, people without symptoms can inadvertently spread the virus to others, so everyone are advised cover their nose and mouth in public.

 If you are one of a healthcare workers—the people who are in closest contact with highly contagious patients, you should use N95 masks or surgical masks.